wmo-im/wis2box-training/documentation/day2-wis2box-with-testdata/Instructions.md

 3. Check your the wis2box workflow monitoring on `http://<your-host>:3000` (Grafana).
 What changes can you observe ?

-## Ex.
-5 connecting to your broker

-Re-ingest and view the messages being published on mqtt-explorer by connecting your local broker.
+4. View the messages that have been published on your local broker in MQTT-explorer.